jamesmills/laravel-admin/README.md

   - A dedicated backend template `resources/views/templates/backend.blade.php`
 - Replace the [AuthServiceProvider](https://github.com/jamesmills/laravel-admin/blob/master/publish/Providers/AuthServiceProvider.php) class with a new version
 - Replace the web routes file with a [new version](https://github.com/jamesmills/laravel-admin/blob/master/publish/routes/web.php)
+- Replaces the `User` model with a [new version](https://github.com/jamesmills/laravel-admin/blob/master/publish/Models/User.php) so that it has the `HasRoles` trail reference

 ## Roles & Permissions